 - Visa Fees

 Any further expenses while on program would need to be paid for by the participant.

-All semi-finalists will be required to take the TOEFL exam.
+All semi-finalists will be required to take the TOEFL exam at their own cost.

 Addtionally, those candidates that pass the interview stage will be required to take either the GRE or GMAT exam depending on their field of study.